-Piles shall not be transported, handled or pitched until the concrete has reached f'c and is at least seven days old (since casting).
-See also Clause 15.3 of MRTS73.
+Piles shall not be transported, handled or pitched until the concrete has reached f'c and are at least seven days old (since casting).
+See also Clause 15.3 of MRTS73 Manufacture of Prestressed Concrete Members and Stressing Units.

 The above requirement means that a pile cannot be transported from the manufacturer's yard until it is at least seven days old and the concrete has attained design strength.
 It can however be driven immediately after delivery to the job once the above requirements have been achieved.